akamming/Domoticz_Thermostate_Plugin/README.md

 3. which is connected to an opentherm compatible Boiler
 4. A working domoticz installation with at least and make sure you know the IDX numbers of
     - a working temperature device for measuring the outside temperature
-    - a working temperature device for measureing the inside temperature in 1 room (the "reference room")
+    - a working temperature device for measuring the inside temperature in 1 room (the "reference room")

 ## installation
 1. Install arduino software